Abstraction Induces the Brain Alignment of Language and Speech Models: Results

 \mypar{High-$I_d$ random features of linguistic inputs poorly predict the brain} To test whether layer $I_d$ \emph{per-se} influences model-brain predictivity, we constructed Random Fourier Feature spaces of increasing $I_d$, measured on The Pile for comparison to language-audio models.
 Using these feature maps, we embedded the same stimuli to the human subjects, learning an encoding model from RFF space to brain responses.
 If $I_d$ alone causally drives encoding performance, then the RFF map should predict brain responses as well as an LLM or speech model layer with the same $I_d$.

-\Cref{fig:rff} shows how fMRI encoding performance (y-axis) grows with $I_d$ (x-axis) for RFF features and the best-performing language-audio model layers.
+\Cref{fig:rff} shows how fMRI encoding performance (y-axis) grows with $I_d$ (x-axis) for random Fourier features and the best-performing language-audio model layers across any subject.
 There is a perfect correlation, $\rho=1$, between RFF-$I_d$ and encoding performance, but the effect is small: \Cref{fig:rff} shows significant diminishing returns to increasing the RFF-$I_d$ beyond $150$, where final encoding performances plateau at $R\approx0.04$.
 Meanwhile, an LLM or speech model layer with lower $I_d$ achieves encoding performances of $R>0.1$ (figure top left).
 Findings hold for ECoG, see \Cref{fig:rff_ecog}.
 Results show that $I_d$ does not \emph{cause} model-brain predictivity.
 Instead, it is the other way around: the high $I_d$ of the best encoding layers arises from learning rich abstractions of language.